-These evening gatherings vary in content month to month; they are a facilitated space to hold open conversations around our sexual experiences, desires, expectations and fears; to learn about boundaries and consent in an embodied fashion; to explore the felt sense; to deepen our self trust; and to build personal agency.
+This 6 week container will be a space for you to explore your sexual nature, sensuality, and nervous system responses in a gently held space.
+You will have facilitated space to hold open conversations around our sexual experiences, desires, expectations and fears; to learn about boundaries and consent in an embodied fashion; to explore the felt sense; to deepen our self trust; and to build personal agency.
 I believe that our sexual and sensual selves are a beautiful and powerful part of our humanness, and I invite you to join us in our explorations of agency, consent, and pleasure.
-These gatherings do not include nudity or genital touch.
+These gatherings may include nudity or self-genital touch.

 When: Canceled until further notice